hmthien050209/hmthien050209/README.md

 ### Hi there 👋
 - I’m currently studying in a secondary school in Vietnam.
 - I’m currently learning C, C++, C#, HTML, CSS, Python, a little bit of Java and Javascript.
-- I’m looking for help with HTML and CSS, Python.
+- I’m looking for help with HTML and CSS, Python, sometimes C#(my favorite programming language)
 - How to reach me?: Sent a email to hoangminhthien05022009@gmail.com or hoangminhthiendev@gmail.com
 - Fun fact: I'm a student but I know how to fix the computer error.
 I.T. is my favorite lesson in school
 - 😊 Enjoy your best day!!!